quasarframework/quasar/docs/src/pages/quasar-cli/installation.md

 # in ~/.bashrc or equivalent
 export PATH="$(yarn global bin):$PATH"
 ```

-Under Windows, please modify user's PATH environment variable.
-If you are using yarn, add %LOCALAPPDATA%\yarn\bin, if you are using npm, add %APPDATA%\npm.
+Under Windows, modify user's PATH environment variable.
+If you are using yarn then add `%LOCALAPPDATA%\yarn\bin`, otherwise if you're using npm then add `%APPDATA%\npm`.

 :::